keymetrics/keymetrics.github.io/docs/keymetrics/security.md

 This password, that you configured at the PM2 level via the command `pm2 set pm2:passwd <password>`, is not shared with Keymetrics.
 Only you know it, and this password is only transferred by Keymetrics, making the system very secure.

+### Ports usage

+The 80 port is used to push monitoring data from PM2 to Keymetrics.
+The 43554 port is used by Keymetrics to send asynchronous command from Keymetrics to PM2.

 ## Between Keymetrics and your browser

 We use the HTTPS protocol to secure all data transferred from Keymetrics to your browser.